Sukanya Samriddhi Yojana (SSY): Complete Guide with 8.2% Interest Rate

 1. Investment Period

 You must deposit funds for 15 years from the date of account opening.
-You must investment a minimum amount of ₹250/year to keep the account active.
-After 15 years, deposits stop but the account remains active.
+You must investment a minimum amount of Rs.
+250/year to keep the account active.
+After 15 years, you don’t need to deposit anything and the account remains active.

 2. Lock-in / Maturity Period